krestnuy1/Admin_Panel-SpringSec_MVC_REST-/README.md

-# Spring_Security_MVC
+# Spring_Security_MVC_REST
-This is a standard MVC application template that can be used for building applications.
+An application template for building applications using a role-based access model.
+All requests are made using REST.
+The web application does not reload pages for any CRUD operations.
 The application supports two classes: User and Roles, which are connected through a @ManyToMany relationship.

 1. Spring Security configuration has been set up.